blurryllama/pihole-v6-api-bookmarklet/README.md

 ```

 This will create a `pihole-v6-controller.zip` file in the root directory that can be directly installed in browsers that support installing extensions from zip files.

-## Loading the Extension

-### Chrome

-1. Open Chrome and navigate to `chrome://extensions/`
-2. Enable "Developer mode" in the top right
-3. Click "Load unpacked" and select the `dist` folder

-### Firefox

-1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
-2. Click "Load Temporary Add-on..."
-3. Select any file in the `dist` folder

-## Usage

-1. Click on the Pi-hole extension icon in your browser toolbar
-2. Enter your Pi-hole URL (e.g., `http://pi.hole` or the IP address)
-3. Enter your Pi-hole password
-4. Select a disable duration (if needed)
-5. Click "Enable Blocking" or "Disable Blocking" as needed

 ## Technical Details